-While pursuing my studies at the University of California, Berkeley, I focused on jazz performance, and worked with pianist and composer Professor Myra Melford.
-At the Jazzschool (now also the California Jazz Conservatory) I worked closely with singer Laurie Antonioli, and pianist/director Susan Muscaerlla, leading my own band and participating in various side projects.
-At UC Berkeley I became increasingly interested in academic research and analytical writing, and worked under the guidance of professors Benjamin Brinner, Jocelyne Guilbault and Davitt Moroney.
-I graduated with a BA in music in 2011, with a thesis advised by Professor Benjamin Brinner and titled "Singing Amharic in Tel-Aviv: Ethiopians in Israeli Popular Music. "
+While studying at the University of California, Berkeley, and with the help of the Jazzschool (now also the California Jazz Conservatory), I sang in as many contexts as I could.
+Over time I became increasingly invested in research and analytical writing.
+I graduated with a BA in music in 2011, with a thesis titled "Singing Amharic in Tel-Aviv: Ethiopians in Israeli Popular Music. "

 So far, I have a couple of pieces out there (one in Ethnomusicology Review's Sounding Board, and a few in the Jazz Gallery's Jazz Speaks) and I've presented my work in conferences including the Society for Ethnomusicology, Rhythm Changes, and the EMP Pop Conference.
 For a couple of years I directed the Graduate Student Jazz Bands at Harvard, leading both a small ensemble and a Big Band, and curating our concerts.
 For the academic year 2016-2017, I lived in Brooklyn, NY, and worked with a number of awesome composing improvising singers on the jazz/creative improvised music scene.